hwai0716/MIPSAssemblyEmulator/README.md

 In interactive mode, the program displays a prompt and wait for input:
  	`mips>`

-The program should accept the following commands:
+The program accepts the following commands:
 - `h` = show help
 - `d` = dump register state
 - `s` = single step through the program (i.e. execute 1 instruction and stop)